seanmerrow/ecf/_posts/pitching.md

 overhand catch for a bit.
 * Your pitcher has a warm-up routine.
 Let her go through it in full.
-If the warm up is rushed, then you're simply making the first several pitches of her game part of her warm-up.
+If the warm up is rushed, then you're simply making the first several pitches of the game part of her warm-up.
 * The catcher, whether that be a parent, coach or team catcher should let the pitcher go through her full warm-up routine at her own pace.
 She doesn't need to be told when to move to the next drill, when to practice